DmitriiNazimov/vite-plugin-lazy-css-modules-inliner/README.md

 Note: A Russian version of this README is available below.

 A Vite plugin that enables true on-demand CSS for dynamically imported code by virtualizing CSS Modules.
-It prevents lazy components' styles from being bundled into the page CSS and injects them only when the corresponding JS is loaded.
+It prevents lazy components' styles from being bundled into the page CSS and injects them only when the corresponding JS is actually used.

 ## Installation